 Summary of studies and interactions

-We classified studies as ‘climate change’ of fundamental depending on whether they mentioned climate change in the abstract or in the introduction of the paper.
+We classified studies as ‘climate change’ or `fundamental’ depending on whether they mentioned climate change in the abstract or in the introduction of the paper.
 Based on the type of data collected for the consumer and resource, we classified these studies as life history (i.e. one that collected data at the individual level) or food web-based (i.e. one that collected data at the population or community (i.e., across species); Box 1).
 To determine whether studies had the potential to define pre-climate change baselines, we measured the study’s time span and years of data based on the years where phenology data was available for both the consumer and resource, and consumer performance data was available.